gardiens/Time-Series-Library_skeleton/README.md

  ```py
    python3 build_csv.py
    ```
-6. then run the main.py with your argument :)
+6. then run the main.py with your argument :)  Somes scripts are provided in the scripts folder.